raspberrypilearning/test-detectives/en/step_4.md

 ## Assert

 According to the Cambridge Dictionary, the word **assert** means _"to say that something is certainly true"_.
-This meaning holds true when used in a programming context: you can test your code by asserting that a condition is true, and if it is not true, raise an error.
+This meaning holds true in a programming context: you can test your code by asserting that a condition is true, and if it is not true, raise an error.

-Let's look at some of the code from the [deck of cards](https://projects.raspberrypi.org/en/projects/deck-of-cards){:target="_blank"} project.
-If you do not have this code you can use the [starter code](resources/card.py) instead, but it would be useful to complete the Deck of cards project first so that you understand what the code does.
+Let's look at some of the code from the [Deck of cards](https://projects.raspberrypi.org/en/projects/deck-of-cards){:target="_blank"} project.
+If you do not have this code, you can use the [starter code](resources/card.py) instead, but it would be useful to complete the Deck of cards project first so that you understand what the code does.

-The `Card` class has an `init` method and a `repr` method.
+The `Card` class has an `init` method and a `repr` method:

 ```python
 class Card: